3140/MTProxy/README.md

 ### ⛅ Daemon

-To start the proxy as a *permanent* daemon which starts after server restart too:
+To start the proxy as a permanent daemon which starts after server/docker restart:

 ```bash
 docker run -d -p443:443 --name=mtproxy --restart=always -v mtproxy:/data mtproxy/mtproxy
 ````

-Then obtain links for telegram app by reading container's logs with `docker logs -f mtproxy`.
+Then obtain links for Telegram app by reading container's logs with `docker logs -f mtproxy`.

 ### ℹ️ Tips